alexStetsyuk/alexStetsyuk/README.md

 - 👋 Hi, I’m Oleksandr Stetsiuk
 - 👀 I’m interested in programming, learning new things, skating and reading
-- 🌱 I’m currently learning Angular and TypeScript
+- 🌱 I’m React developer
 - 📫 How to reach me san9istec@gmail.com

 <!---